benf549/Code-Notes/Intermediate/Class Notes.md

 `break main.c : 12` will break on line 12 in the file main.c

 If you don't want to step through a region of code, you can set another break point at the desired location to resume control at with the same `break` syntax.
 You can use the `continue` keyword to allow execution to resume until the next breakpoint.

+## Week 4

+*02/15/20*

+### Pointer Recap Questions

+What is a pointer?
+Well a pointer value is a memory address pointer variable.
+Memory is a big array of bytes.
+The array is indexable with addresses.
+The value of a pointer is literally just one of the memory addresses that describes the position of something in memory.
+This allows us to pass the reference and value to that something around without creating extraneous variables.

+*2/17/20*

+### Memory Allocation Recap Questions

+We think about the stack as holding local variables.
+Stack variables have names and are commonly function parameters and are anything not assigned with `malloc` or `calloc`.
+Recall the diagram of the stack.
+When a function returns, the variables disappear.
+Stack memory is automatically allocated and deallocated.
+Heap memory must be manually allocated and explicitly deallocated.
+Java and Python are garbage collected.
+They both have heap memory, but the garbage collector can determine when objects like classes are no longer needed by the program.